Covelo in Mendocino County, California — The American West (Pacific Coastal)

 1. Round Valley Marker

-Inscription.
 Round Valley. .
 The first inhabitants of Round Valley were the Yuki who resided here for thousands of years in harmony with their natural surroundings.
 In 1854, Europeans settlers entered the valley.
 In 1856, conflicts between settlers and Yuki escalated and to protect local tribes the entire watershed was designated a reservation.
-Additional tribes were subsequently forced on the property: Nomlacki, Wylaki, Lassik, Sinkyone, Pomo (including Cahto, Kabyeo, Shodakai, Yokayo, Shokawa, Shanel, Kashaya, and Habenapo amoung others), Wappo, Concow Maidu, Colusa, and Achumawi in 1864, the government reduced the reservation by four/fifths, to its current size. .
-This historical marker was erected in 2002 by State Dept. of Parks and Recreation in cooperation with the People of Mendocino County.
-It is in Covelo in Mendocino County California
+Additional tribes were subsequently forced on the property: Nomlacki, Wylaki, Lassik, Sinkyone, Pomo (including Cahto, Kabyeo, Shodakai, Yokayo, Shokawa, Shanel, Kashaya, and Habenapo amoung others), Wappo, Concow Maidu, Colusa, and Achumawi in 1864, the government reduced the reservation by four-fifths, to its current size.

 Erected 2002 by State Dept. of Parks & Recreation in cooperation with the People of Mendocino County.
 (Marker Number 674.)

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: Native Americans.
+In addition, it is included in the California Historical Landmarks series list.
 A significant historical year for this entry is 1854.

 Round Valley as seen from the overlook called "Insperation Point" by locals.
 The Round Valley Indian Reservation is located at the base of the mountains in the distance.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on February 5, 2024.
 It was originally submitted on October 21, 2014, by Henry M Kohnen of San Jose, California.
-This page has been viewed 295 times since then and 26 times this year.
-Photos: 1, 2. submitted on October 21, 2014, by Henry M Kohnen of San Jose, California. • Syd Whittle was the editor who published this page.
+This page has been viewed 434 times since then and 46 times this year.
+Photos:1, 2. submitted on October 21, 2014, by Henry M Kohnen of San Jose, California. • Syd Whittle was the editor who published this page.